delucis/astro-og-canvas/.changeset/lucky-seahorses-relax.md

 'astro-og-canvas': patch
 ---

-Fix invalid images generation for some slugs with leading slash
+Fixes image generation for slugs with a leading slash in Astro ≥4.10.2